 At this general level the function of the XP complement, which is unspecified at its super-type's level, is defined as a modifier of the perception.
-This is represented by the structure-sharing of the index of its MOD value with the index of the implicit semantic argument of percep-of-rel, tagged 3.
+This is represented by the structure-sharing of the index of

 The three different instantiations of the perception depiction report construction, distinguished by the category of XP, are licensed by three verbal subtypes which are represented in the following hierarchy, accompanied by an example.